soton-dsoc/blockchain-101/module_01_Cryptography/01_intro_to_cryptography.md

 ### Some theory

 **Boring definition:**

+*** Cryptography

-> Practice of techniques to ensure secure communication in the presence of adversary behaviour
+Practice of techniques to ensure secure communication in the presence of adversary behaviour

 In modern systems, cryptography is applied within the network and storage context.